Questions? We have answers...

 In New York State, a facility with more than two beds is considered an institution rather than a residence.
 In terms of quality of care, having fewer beds suggests the potential for a higher quality of care for residents and their loved ones.

-CFD engages many others in joining the project.
-As a vehicle for education, the organization has presented vital information about dying and death through speaking engagements, tabling at public events, and hosting CFD Death Cafés throughout Ulster County and Dutchess County.
+In the past decade, CFD has engaged many others in joining the project.
+As a vehicle for education, the organization has presented vital information about dying and death through speaking engagements, tabling at public events, and hosting Death Cafes throughout Ulster County.

-It is hoped that Circle Home will serve as a model and a resource center for promoting community-based end-of-life care solutions, public and professional learning opportunities, inter-generational volunteerism, and environmental stewardship, and will inspire grassroots initiatives in surrounding communities.
+CFD hopes to make Jim and Lisa’s Circle Home a center for death literacy, where educational training and events, community programs, and connective opportunities with other organizations can be held.
+A library will hold a wealth of literature about dying and death, and living well in full awareness of our mortality.
+It will serve as a model and a resource center for promoting community-based end-of-life care solutions, public and professional learning opportunities, inter-generational volunteerism, and environmental stewardship, and will inspire grassroots initiatives in surrounding communities.